 Barrio Activo is a fantastic opportunity for interns interested in working with youth of all ages, who are ready to be active and enthusiastic, and who are interested in getting to know a marginalized community of Mexico City.
 Barrio Activo interns should be outgoing people who can respond well to changes in plans.

 TOCHAN: NUESTRA CASA

-Meaning “Our Home” in Nahuatl, Casa Tochan is Mexico City’s newest albergue for refugees, asylum-seekers and migrants.
+Meaning “Our Home” in Nahuatl, Casa Tochan is one of Mexico City’s newest shelters for refugees, asylum-seekers and migrants.
 The house holds up to 15 people who, through agreements with the Mexico City government and non-profit organizations, can stay for free while they get settled in the city.

 Casa de los Amigos has played an integral part in the founding of this house, working with partner organizations Sin Fronteras, Casa Refugiados, and the Comité de Solidaridad y Derechos Humanos Monseñor Romero.

 The house is located in the western part of the city (Metro-accessible).
 Interns will participate in the daily life of Tochan, helping to attend to guests.
 There will be opportunities to organize activities and participate in the decision-making meetings.
 This is a great opportunity to someone who is outgoing, flexible, and passionate about the rights of migrants and refugees.

 Fondo MARIA (New for 2015!)